xilef/robond_project4/README.md

-# Ball chaser
+# Mapping and SLAM

-Submission for Project 2 of the Udacity Robotics Software Engineer Nanodegree Program.
-This repository contains a robot that has the following features:
+Submission for Project 4 of the Udacity Robotics Software Engineer Nanodegree Program.
+This repository contains an upgrade to the robot to include an RGB-D camera to be able to use the rtabmap package.
-- Chase a solid colored ball if it is within camera view.
-- If it is chasing a ball and it goes out of camera view, seek the ball by turning approximately 360 degrees then give up until a new ball is seen.

 ## How to run